cloudnativetrainings/kubernetes-fundamentals-for-developers/07_resources/README.md

 # Resource Limits

-In this training, you will learn about resource limits.
+In this lab, you will learn about resource limits.
 The application implements a CPU and a Memory leak.

 Change into the lab directory: